AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 or Hamiltonian created from them ) also allow antigravity effects ...

-Current note: It is possible to speculate on whether the
+to speculate on whether the transition from a "false

-transition from a "false vacuum" in the initial stages
+vacuum" in the initial stages of space evolution really took

-of space evolution really took place to a "true vacuum"
+place to a "true vacuum" with zero energy density, or

-with zero energy density, or whether even our current vacuum does
+whether even our current vacuum does not have a negative

-not have a negative energy density - cf. with passage from dark
+energy density - cf. with

-energy at the end of the
+passage from dark energy at the end of the following §5.6 "Accelerated expansion of the

 universe?
-Dark energy? ".
+Dark energy?".

 --------------------------------------------------